The Courage to Reinvent Ourselves

 Reinventing your business is not without risk, but without risk we would not be free.

-Now that Aespire is 25 years old, we continue to reinvent — our processes, our position, our platform.
+Now that Aespire is nearly 30 years old, we continue to reinvent — our processes, our position, our platform.

-One thing that hasn’t changed is our purpose: To empower and equip companies and causes to enrich and transform people’s lives for the glory of God and the good of humanity.
+One thing that hasn’t changed is our purpose: To empower companies and causes to enrich and transform people’s lives for the glory of God and the good of others.

 Where many designers are solely passionate about design, I am equally passionate about running my business well.
 Learning to conduct business, manage people, and develop opportunity is an ongoing process and one that I hope to master someday.